Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Wifi app vs Google Home app: Which is better?

-In a slightly awkward move, however, you’ll need both apps to get all the features for the Nest Wifi and Google Wifi routers.
+However, in a slightly awkward move, you’ll need both apps to get all the features for the Nest Wifi and Google Wifi routers.

 Don't uninstall the Google Wifi app just yet!